EngineHub/CraftBookDocs/source/mechanics/sign_copier.rst

 Sign Copier
 ===========

-The Sign Copier mechanic can be used to copy the text from one sign to another sign, and edit the text on the signs if needed.
+The **Sign Copier** mechanic allows you to copy and paste signs, as well as modify them.

 Usage
 =====